 In a bizarre twist of events, before Dr. Illes showed for his interview at the heart surgery practice, the administrator received a mysterious package in the mail — the box stuffed with newspaper clippings about the case and a letter warning her to think twice about hiring Illes.
 In fact, many institutions received the same packet.
 It seemed someone was enacting their own form of justice and warning the public to steer clear of Dr. Illes.

-In the meantime, Spokane, Washington police wouldn’t let Illes out of their site.
+In the meantime, Spokane, Washington police wouldn’t let Illes out of their sight.
 They surveilled him day and night, per the request of the Pennsylvania Investigators, who in December 2002 finally had enough circumstantial evidence to prosecute.

 When police searched Illes’ Spokane home they found a manuscript on his computer, entitled, “Heart Shot: Murder of the Doctor’s Wife.”
 All the characters had the same names as in the real murder investigation.